Complaint Process

 Licensees

-The board does not accept complaints against veterinary practices, only against licensed veterinarians and veterinary technicians.
+A complaint must be made against a veterinarian or veterinary technician, not against a veterinary practice.
 Complaints must address one or more specific grounds for discipline as listed in the practice act (NDCC 43-29-14), or unprofessional conduct as outlined in the board rules (NDAC 87-05-02).
-These documents are available elsewhere on this web site.

 Download the Veterinarian/Veterinary Technician Complaint Form